The Evolution of Useful Things by Henry Petroski. MU Ellis T212.P465 1994

 Science and Its Times: Understanding the Social Significance of Scientific Discovery available online or in print at MU Ellis REF Q175.46.S35 2000

 From the MU Libraries Gateway page, click on MERLIN Catalog from the top menu.
 MERLIN is a catalog of the books, journals, magazines and other materials owned by libraries on this campus, as well as the libraries at the University of Missouri campuses at St. Louis, Kansas City and Rolla.

 When you enter a search, by keyword, author, etc., the computer will default to searching only the MU campus, denoted 'MU' in the pull-down menu on the right side of the screen, unless you choose a different library from that menu.
 By choosing 'ALL MERLIN' from the menu, you can expand your search to include all the libraries in the University of Missouri System.
 To expand your search still further to find what is available from nearly all the academic libraries in the state of Missouri, click on the MOBIUS button found at the extreme top the the MU Libraries Gateway page.

-A record that you find in MERLIN or MOBIUS, provides you with citation information and a call number so that you can find the actual item in a library on this campus or request that an item be sent from one of the other libraries in the MERLIN or MOBIUS systems.
+A record that you find in the UM LIBRARIES CATALOG or MOBIUS, provides you with citation information and a call number so that you can find the actual item in a library on this campus or request that an item be sent from one of the other libraries in the MERLIN or MOBIUS systems.
 Please note that items can only be borrowed from other libraries if they are unavailable from any of of the libraries on the MU campus.